KellenJay/SQL-Data-Warehouse-Project/README.md

 ---

-## BI: Analytics & Reporting
+## Furture Scope for BI: Analytics & Reporting

 ### Objective

-Develop SQL-based analytics to deliver detailed insights into:
+To develop SQL-based analytics to deliver detailed insights into:

 - Customer Behavior
 - Product Performance
 - Sales Trends

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+These insights will empower stakeholders with key business metrics, enabling strategic decision-making.

 ---